Pennsylvania Railroad class S1: Service history

 PRR S1 #6100 hauling the Trail Blazer, PRR's premier, luxury all-coach train between New York and Chicago in Nov 1942.

 The S1 began its passenger train services starting from December 1940, on the run between Chicago and Pittsburgh.
 On its first run out of Fort Wayne, Indiana, the crew was led by H.H.
 Lehman (Fireman), C.J.
 Wappes (Road Foreman) and Frank Ritcha (Engineer).
-Due to its gigantic size, the S1 had to turn on the Chicago, Burlington and Quincy Railroad's wye (Y) at Chicago before going eastbound and was unable to go through the 130 lb switch (No. 8) just to the west of Pittsburgh Union Station.
+Due to its gigantic size, the S1 had to turn on the Chicago, Burlington and Quincy Railroad's wye (Y) at Chicago before going eastbound and was unable to go through the 130 lbs/yd switch (No. 8) just west of Pittsburgh Union Station.
 This problem wasn't fixed until 1946 (which also prevented the PRR class T1 operating through Pittsburgh).

 The S1 was so large that it could not negotiate the track clearances on most of the lines of the PRR system, in its brief service life it was restricted to the 283 mi mainline between Chicago, Illinois and Crestline, Ohio.
 It was assigned to the Fort Wayne Division and based at the Crestline engine-house.
 As such, the S1 had to be turned on the wye at Crestline whenever it was in town, and suffered from repeated derailments as a result.
 Based on photographic evidence, the S1 hauled the Broadway Limited (New York to Chicago) and Liberty Limited (Washington D.C. to Chicago) in the first few months of its revenue service, and was then assigned to haul other popular, heavier and commercially successful passenger trains such as the General, Trail Blazer and Golden Arrow on this route.

 Monthly mileage reports from the Hagley Library indicated that the S1 racked up 10388 mi per month, equivalent to twenty round trips between Chicago, Illinois and Crestline, Ohio, which in Aug 1941 was very remarkable for an experimental engine, compared to K4s' monthly average of 6000 to 8000 mi.
 This implied the PRR had high regard for the S1's power and speed.
 The S1 helped PRR to handle the extreme busy wartime traffic until the end of WWII and paid off its high construction cost within one year.
 Crews liked the S1, partly because of its very smooth ride at speed.
 The locomotive's great mass and inertia combined with the unique 6-wheel trailing truck dampened the bumps and surging often experienced with duplex locomotives.